eltphd/feelings-unplugged/docs/automation/cloudflare-automation.md

    - Wait 60 seconds, poll `/accounts/:id/pages/projects/:name/deployments`.
    - On success, build a Google OAuth JWT from service-account env vars, exchange it for an access token, then call PageSpeed Insights API (mobile) to collect fresh Performance / A11y / BP / SEO scores + FCP/LCP/CLS/TBT.
    - Post Slack summary with deployment URL, Lighthouse scores, and Web Analytics dashboard deep link.
+3. n8n flow `Stripe Fulfillment` (`automation/n8n-stripe-fulfillment.json` import):
+   - Webhook endpoint `/stripe/checkout` (add this as a webhook in the Stripe Payment Link advanced options and supply the signing secret).
+   - Confirms the event type `checkout.session.completed`, retrieves the expanded session from Stripe, and maps line items to hosted PDFs.
+   - Sends the customer an email with download links (SMTP credentials come from the new env vars).
+   - Responds `200` so Stripe marks the webhook delivery successful.

 ---